• BOAT OF THE YEAR

 We went sailing aboard the 396 DI in light air on flat water.
 The boat moved along effortlessly in these benign conditions, tracked well and dug to weather nicely with the board deployed.
 Connected to the wheel by means of a Whitlock rack-and-pinion system, the dual canted rudders provide excellent response at the helm.

-7. ELITE 29
+7. Elite 29

-8. Kirie Elite boats for sale
+9. Kirie boats for sale

 10. Kirié fifty 27